 Why This Work Matters

 Childbirth is the number-one reason for hospitalization in California and the US.
 In California, there are 500,000 births each year (one-eighth of all US births), half of which are paid for by Medi-Cal (California's Medicaid program).
 In the past decade, the cesarean-section (c-section) birth rate has risen by 50% nationwide.
 Today, one-third of all babies are born via surgery — significantly more than the federal Healthy People 2020 goal of 23.9% for low-risk deliveries.
 This upward trend is seen across all demographics, and California hospitals show significant, unwarranted variation (ranging from under 15% to above 60%) in the number of c-sections performed.

 Overuse of c-sections matters because, while often lifesaving in limited circumstances, the surgery also brings serious risks for babies (such as higher rates of infection, respiratory complications, and neonatal intensive care unit stays; lower breastfeeding rates) and mothers (such as higher rates of hemorrhage, transfusions, infection, and blood clots).

 Additionally, once a mother has had a c-section, she has a greater than 90% chance of having the procedure for subsequent births — leading to higher risks of major complications, such as hysterectomy and uterine rupture.
 Unnecessary c-sections also drive up costs of care.
 The total average payment for c-sections is nearly 50% higher than for vaginal births, not including associated costs (for example, hospital readmissions, home care, and subsequent c-sections).

-As part of our emphasis on high-value care, CHCF has launched an initiative to lower the state's c-section rate for low-risk mothers to under 23.9%by 2020.
+As part of our emphasis on high-value care, CHCF has launched an initiative to lower the state's c-section rate for low-risk mothers to under 23.9% by 2020.
 To bring about this change, CHCF is funding projects in the areas of data and transparency, quality improvement, payment change/purchaser requirements, patient engagement, and information and analysis for decisionmakers.
-Taking advantage of significant statewide momentum, we are building on a successful pilot in three Southern California hospitals that reduced low-risk c-section rates by 20% in six months and have since maintained them.
+Taking advantage of significant statewide momentum, we are building on a successful pilot (PDF) in three Southern California hospitals that reduced low-risk c-section rates by 20% in less than one year.